 Class 2 and Class 3 rock is placed in sub-horizontal to modestly-inclined, homogeneous lifts at least two feet from outer pile surfaces.
 Segregation of Class 2 and Class 3 was discontinued in 2004/2005 because it was creating physical discontinuities in the pile, which were promoting water and air entry.
 The classification system was not changed because it is well integrated into the mine operation and still provides useful production information.
 The primary objective of waste rock placement is to create a well-compacted, physically homogeneous surface that is buried quickly, minimizing exposure to air and water.
-The placement practices described above meet this objective.
-As available, additional Class 1 rock may be placed within the Site 23 pile along with Class 2/3 rock.
+The placement practices described above meets this objective.
+As available, additional

+Class 1 rock may be placed within the Site 23 pile along with Class 2/3 rock.

 In 2008, construction of a temporary lined storage pad at Site 23 was authorized to be used for interim waste storage (waste rock relocation) from inactive waste rock sites pending transport to underground (ADEC 2008).
-The lined pad was constructed and used through 2013, with deconstruction initiating late in 2013 upon construction of a relocated pad at a higher elevation.
+The lined pad was constructed and used through 2013, with deconstruction initiating late in 2013 upon construction of a second pad at a higher elevation.
+Once the reclamation work was completed at Site 1350 and the waste rock hauled into the underground the second pad was removed.

-Surface water runoff from Site 23 and the lined temporary storage pad are routed through a network of diversion tubes and ditches to the Site 23 water management pond located near 8 mile B road.
+Surface water runoff from Site 23 is routed through a network of diversion tubes and ditches to the Site 23 water management pond located near 8-mile B road.
 Refer to GPO Appendix 10 - Water Operations and Maintenance Manual for more details on water management.

-Attachment B, Figure 2 includes the 2013 Site 23 as-built for reference; refer to HGCMC annual reports for the most recent facility as-built.
+Attachment B, Figure 2 includes the Site 23 as-built for reference; refer to HGCMC annual reports for the most recent facility as-built.